 The next step is to thoroughly test the newly selected, micronutrient-dense lines in experimental stations and farmers’ fields.
 The plants are evaluated for their yield and other agronomic traits including tolerance to major pests and diseases.
 These evaluations are done in comparison to the best available local cultivars.
 The influence of varying climatic and soil conditions is also studied, as well as performance under different agronomic management practices, such as fertilizer application (the focus of the HarvestZinc project) or irrigation.
 Seeds of the best-performing materials are then multiplied and made available as public goods to national governments, which officially release the new crop varieties and make them available to farmers.

-Today, biofortified crops, including provitamin A-rich orange sweet potato, iron beans, iron pearl millet, provitamin A yellow cassava, provitamin A orange maize, zinc rice, and zinc wheat, have been released in more than 30 countries and are being tested and grown in more than 40 countries.
+Today, biofortified crops, including vitamin A orange sweet potato, iron beans, iron pearl millet, vitamin A yellow cassava, vitamin A orange maize, zinc rice, and zinc wheat, have been released in more than 30 countries and are being tested and grown in more than 40 countries.
 Crop improvement continues to develop varieties with higher levels of vitamins and minerals that are adapted to a wide range of agro-ecological conditions, and ensuring that the best germplasm for climate-adaptive and consumer-preferred traits continues to be used in breeding biofortified crops.

 HARVESTPLUS IMPACT PATHWAY